• Skip to primary navigation

 When doubling the quantities for the sauce, take care with the vinegar and sugar.
 You may find that doubling these ingredients will either make the sauce too sweet or too sour.
 Use the amount of sugar and vinegar stated in the original recipe, and then taste the sauce.
 Add additional vinegar and/or sugar a little at a time, tasting after each addition until the sweet and sour balance is to your liking.

-If you’d like to make this recipe for copper penny salad, why not pin it to your Pinterest board.
+If you'd like to make this recipe for copper penny salad, why not pin it to one of your Pinterest boards?
 Just click on the image below.

 Other salad recipes